TurBoss/sam11/README.md

 2. LKS_LOW_ACC -> This uses the arduino elapsedMillis class/library to produce the interrupt on a fixed 16ms interval.
 It is not accurate, but it will be more consistent board-to-board than LKS_SHIFT_TICK and is less dependent on mips

 3. LKS_HIGH_ACC -> This uses the arduino elapsedMicros class/library to produce the interrupt on a fixed 16.580ms interval.
 This is not exactly 60Hz (16.667ms), but is ever so slightly faster.
 Whilst not RTC perfect, it will create a timer close enough that you can use the clock or date commands in Unix fairly accurately.
-It has ONLY been calibrated for SAMD51P20A processors and may not be accurate on others.
+It has ONLY been calibrated for SAMD51P20A processors using the suggested compile options below and may not be accurate on others.

 When it comes to performance, 3 uses up more processing time, 2 the next most, and 1 is the least intensive.
 If you just want to get it working, then use LKS_SHIFT_TICK